lippserd/docker-compose-icinga/README.md

 then just run `docker-compose -p icinga-playground up` in order to start the Icinga stack.

 Icinga Web is provided on port **8080** and you can access the Icinga 2 API on port **5665**.
-The default user of Icinga Web is `icingaadmin` with password `icinga`.
+The default user of Icinga Web is `icingaadmin` with password `icinga` and the default user of the Icinga 2 API for Web is `icingaweb` with password `icingaweb`.

 ## Upgrading from v1.0.0 to v1.1.0